How To #31: 7 Steps To Secure The Right Influencer To Post For Your Brand

 New Call-to-action

-#2 Rexamine Who
+#2 Reexamine Who

 As a brand, if you are 100% set on one specific person, and not open to anyone else, you no longer are in control of the conversation.
 You can’t walk away easily from negotiations, and you end up paying more money often because you can’t truly play the game of negotiating.
-There may be other celebrities also that would be a better fit, are easier to work with, or who are just more eager to work with your brand – or even an established fan of the brand already.
+There may be other celebrities also who would be a better fit, are easier to work with, or are just more eager to work with your brand – or even an established fan of the brand already.

 Who.jpg